vlang/v/doc/docs.md

 println(os.args)
 ```

-NB: after a successfull run, `v run .` will delete the generated executable.
+NB: after a successful run, V will delete the generated executable.
 If you want to keep it, use `v -keepc run .` instead, or just compile
 manually with `v .` .

-NB: any V compiler flags should be passed *before* the `run` command,
+NB: any V compiler flags should be passed *before* the `run` command.
 Everything after the source file/folder, will be passed to the program
-as is, it will not be processed by V.
+as is - it will not be processed by V.

 ## Comments